yenyang/Anarchy-BepInEx/README.md

 Currently it applies to these tools:
 * Object Tool
 * Net Tool (While using the net tool Anarchy will now let you violate the clearance of other networks.
-You should however avoid zoning under low bridges right now.)
+I don't recommend having zoning under low bridges.)
 * Area Tool (Can exceed limits for specialized industry areas)
 * Bulldoze Tool (Option to default Anarchy to ON when activated)
 * Terrain Tool (Cross the line within playable area.)